Everyone wants an amazing smile.

 People get a porcelain crown or a dental crown for a variety of reasons, but mainly to fix or cover damaged teeth and to have a better smile.

-If your dentist tells you that you need a crown or cap for your teeth, know that you have a variety of different options and it can be a fairly easy process with an experienced dentist.
+If your dentist tells you that you need a crown, cap, or dental implants for your teeth, know that you have a variety of different options and it can be a fairly easy process with an experienced dentist.

 - What is a Porcelain Crown?